What is a basketball cut?

 A basketball cut is an offensive skill and specific action that a player without possession of the ball can use to move from one location on the court to another with the primary purpose of creating space and getting open from a defender.

-The backdoor cut occurs when a player without possession of the basketball seeks to get open, typically by way of an initial quick step towards a player with the ball, followed by an immediate cut to the basket.
+A backdoor cut occurs when a player without possession of the basketball seeks to get open, typically by way of an initial quick step towards a player with the ball, followed by an immediate cut to the basket.

 Players will typically execute a backdoor cut when a defender is overplaying too high and/or the defender is denying the pass.